Report says Native Americans were undercounted in 2020 Census

 “The funding that goes to Indian Country is directly tied to the census and to the individuals that can be claimed as tribal members, as well as just general individuals who live within these communities,” said Perez.

-The census results will also be used to draw updated Montana legislative districts.
-Perez believes the undercount could have an impact on Native voters’ influence.
+The census results will also be used to draw updated Montana legislative districts and Perez believes the undercount could have an impact on Native voters’ influence.

 The Census Bureau says American Indian and Alaska Native populations off the reservation were not as heavily undercounted, but Perez said it’s always been difficult to fully count those populations in Montana.